-- Consider getting an oil change, and and if you do, ask for a more winter-friendly oil (motor oils are rated by their viscosity levels at different temperatures) that still works with your specific engine.
+- Consider getting an oil change, and if you do, ask for a winter-friendly oil (motor oils are rated by their viscosity levels at different temperatures) that still works with your specific engine.
 You may need to refer to your owner’s manual.

 Tires and chains

 Tires get their own special section because for winter driving they really are that important.
 If your tires are showing signs of wear, losing tread, or generally looking shoddy, replace them now.
-This might seem like Driving 101, but your tires are the only thing that connect your vehicle to the road, so they’re kind of critical.
+This might seem obvious, but your tires are the only thing that connect your vehicle to the road, so they’re kind of critical.
 In fact, tests have shown that a good pair of snow tires is arguably more important than having four-wheel drive or all-wheel drive.
 If you’re going to be doing a lot of driving in tough winter conditions, dedicated snow tires may be a worthwhile investment.

 Also extremely important: Get a set of chains for your tires.
 Chains used to be a real pain to put on, but technology moves forward, and now they attach very easily.
-They will give you way more traction in snow and ice, and they are mandatory if you’re going to be dealing with steep roads in the mountains.
+They give you way more traction in snow and ice and are mandatory if you’re going to be dealing with steep roads in the mountains.
 Get them and keep them in your trunk all winter.

 Add time to the plan

-In all honesty, I’m terrible about this.
-I tend to opt for very long hauls on the road in a single go.
-Don’t do that in winter.
 When you’re plotting your route, shorten the distance between destinations on a given day.
 If you would normally cover 400 miles, limit yourself to 300 instead.
 Not only are you going to have to drive slower than you normally would on a balmy summer’s day, but there are other things to contend with as well.

 What to pack